Wynwood: 2016 Zika outbreak

-In summer 2016, Wynwood experienced a particularly high rate of Zika infection, as part of the 2015–16 epidemic.
+In the summer of 2016, Wynwood experienced a particularly high rate of Zika infection, as part of the 2015–16 epidemic.
 On August 1, 2016, the Centers for Disease Control and Prevention issued a travel warning, advising pregnant women not to visit the Wynwood, Design District and Midtown Miami areas.
 This was the first time the CDC had advised against visiting a neighborhood in the United States to avoid catching an infectious disease.

 On August 11, 2016, four more cases of Zika were diagnosed in the Wynwood section of Miami.
 This brought the total count in Miami to 21 cases.
 All of them were in the Wynwood Section.
 Mosquito-control efforts in Wynwood have been difficult because it's a mixed-use area, where industrial sites are located next to a blend of residences and businesses.

-The US CDC on December 9, 2016, updated its warnings for 'red areas' ("Zika active transmission areas") and downgraded Wynwood, North Miami Beach, South Miami Beach, and Little River, to a 'yellow area' "where the risk of Zika remains but is no longer greater than that in the rest of Miami-Dade County."
+The US CDC on December 9, 2016, updated its warnings for 'red areas' ("Zika active transmission areas") and downgraded Wynwood, North Miami Beach, South Miami Beach, and Little River to a 'yellow area,' "where the risk of Zika remains but is no longer greater than that in the rest of Miami-Dade County."